State and Institutions Participating in SARA

 NC-SARA maintains a list of states and institutions nationally participating in SARA.
 The State Authorization Reciprocity Agreement is an agreement among member states, districts and territories that establishes comparable national standards for interstate offering of post-secondary distance education courses and programs.

-- We regret that Bellevue College cannot offer distance education classes to students who live in Kentucky, Delaware, and Puerto Rico.
+- We regret that Bellevue College cannot offer distance education classes to students who live in Puerto Rico.

-- Other states may have restrictions for certain online programs that require licensure and/or internships, externships, clinicals and practicums.
-Please contact the Student Registration Office for more information.
+- Other states like CA, may have restrictions for certain online programs that require licensure and/or internships, externships, clinicals and practicums.
+Please contact the Program or Student Registration Office for more information.

-Students residing outside of the State of Washington while attending Bellevue College through electronically delivered classes who would like to resolve a grievance should contact the appropriate division office.
-However, if an issue cannot be resolved internally, you may file a complaint with your State.
+Students residing outside of the State of Washington while attending Bellevue College through electronically delivered classes who would like to resolve a grievance should review the Student Dispute Resolution Procedure and contact the appropriate division office.
+However, if an issue cannot be resolved internally, you may file a complaint with the Washington Student Achievement Council.

 The Washington Student Achievement Council (WSAC) has authority to investigate student complaints against specific schools.
 WSAC may not be able to investigate every student complaint.
 Visit Washington Student Achievement Council Complaints for information regarding the WSAC complaint process.